 - The Strategic Planning and ESG Committee actively assists the board of directors in developing strategic plans, adjusting business plans and enhancing the management of capital of the Bank.
 The Committee is also responsible for conducting internal investigations and ensuring the Bank's compliance with the relevant rules and regulatory guidelines.
 In addition, the Committee aims to enhance the quality and efficiency of ESG management, promote ESG rating, explore ESG product innovation, and enhance ESG capacity to serve the Bank's strategic objectives and sustainable business development. - The Risk Management and Consumer Rights Protection Committee is responsible for analysing the risks of the Bank in its daily business operation, evaluating the Bank's practices of risk management and consumer rights protection and minimising any recognised risks involved. - The Auditing and Related Party Transaction Supervision Committee is responsible for checking audit documents and reports and evaluating the external financial environment. - The Nomination Committee is responsible for nominating qualified and appropriate persons as directors to ensure the quality of the directors, supervisors and senior management of the Bank; and

-• The Remuneration and Evaluation Committee is responsible for evaluating the performance of the board of directors and the senior management for the Bank's development.
+The Remuneration and Evaluation Committee is responsible for evaluating the performance of the

 BANKING REGULATION AND SUPERVISION IN THE PRC